mikkokotila/npv/README.md

 core_static | False | cores are same every year if True revenue_static | False | revenue is same every year if True resource_static | False | resource is same every year if True

+Below some additional details is provided for (some of) the parameters.

 #### FUNDAMENTAL PARAMETERS